GeorgePetroulakis/Poker/README.md

-This project uses the language python.
+This project is developed in Python.

 The poker simulation program integrates a Monte Carlo simulation functionality to estimate winning probabilities based on player hands and community cards.